Free to Be Righteous

-Excerpted from "The Law in Paul's Letter to the Galatians," published in Modern Reformation magazine, Sept/Oct 2003, by Dr. Donald A. Hagner, professor at Fuller Theological Seminary.
+Excerpted from "The Law in Paul's Letter to the Galatians," published in Modern Reformation Magazine. by Dr. Donald A. Hagner, professor at Fuller Theological Seminary.

 The point is that, for all his strong arguments concerning the Christian's freedom from the law, Paul still puts an extremely high premium on righteousness -- and can even do so in terms of fulfilling the law.
 From his point of view, it is as though we are free from the law in order to do the law.
 Lived-out righteousness is of bottom-line importance for Paul (see Eph.
 2:10; 1 Thess.
 4:1-8; Tit.
 2:14).
 He is thus careful to warn his readers against unrighteous works of the flesh, in words that may sound very "un-Pauline": "I warn you, as I warned you before, that those who do such things will not inherit the kingdom of God" (Gal.
 5:21).
 A little further on, this gets emphasized again: "Do not be deceived: God is not mocked, for whatever one sows, that will he or she also reap.
 For the one who sows to the flesh will from the flesh reap corruption, but the one who sows to the Spirit will from the Spirit reap eternal life" (6:7-8; see, too Rom.
 2:6-10, 13).

 How are we to reconcile this emphasis with Paul's resounding declaration that we are no longer under the law and are now free from that which held us captive until the coming of Christ?
 The answer is that we are free from law insofar as being in a right relationship with God is concerned.
 That relationship depends solely on grace.
 We are not free, however, from the call to righteousness.
 That Christians will live righteously is practically a given for Paul.
 He insists that "if you are led by the Spirit, you are not under the law" (5:18).